Doug Willis: Storylines

 After his father walked out, Doug was left to support his mother and sister, Faye (Lorraine Bayly).
 During a friend's bucks night, Doug accepted a dare to travel across town in a taxi naked.
 The taxi driver turned out to be Pam Beresford, who Doug fell in love with.
 He and Pam married and had five children, four of whom survived.
 When Doug does some work on Number 28 Ramsay Street in preparation for a sale, he decides to purchase the house and the family move to Erinsborough.
-Doug becomes good friends with Joe Mangel (Mark Little), Lou Carpenter (Tom Oliver) and Jim Robinson, even though they get off to a bad start when Doug flirts with Jim's wife.
+Doug becomes good friends with Joe Mangel (Mark Little), Lou Carpenter and Jim Robinson, even though they get off to a bad start when Doug flirts with Jim's wife.
 When Doug's eldest son, Adam, quits medicine, Doug believes he can pass his construction business onto him.
 However, when he realises that Adam is not really into it, Doug makes his time on the site difficult, forcing Adam to go back to his studies.
 Doug goes into partnership with Paul Robinson (Stefan Dennis) and they plan to build a retirement village in the bush.
 Councillor Felicity Brent (Rhona McLeod) threatens to vote against the development but fails and work begins.
 The project eventually collapses, leaving Doug and Paul in debt.

 Doug and Pam's financial troubles continue due to Cody's student exchange fees and them having to bail Brad out of jail.
 Just as they being thinking about selling the house, Gaby tricks one of Doug's debtors into paying up.
 Doug befriends Brenda Riley (Genevieve Lemon) and she falls in love with him.
 Brenda kisses Doug, which Gaby witnesses and she tells Pam.
 Doug explains that he is not having an affair and then tells Brenda that he never felt anything other than friendship towards her.
 Doug's sister, Faye, comes to stay and Doug puts up with her because she is lonely.
 When Faye invites Doug's childhood sweetheart, Alexandra Lomax (Chantal Contouri), for a visit, Doug asks her to leave.
 Faye moves into Number 32 instead.
 Doug's photo appears in the local newspaper and it is spotted by Jill Weir.
 She befriends Doug and Pam, who support her in her custody battle for her son, Ross.
 When Ross dies, she relies on Doug and Pam.
 Doug realises that Jill is attracted to him but Pam fails to notice.
 When Doug assumes Pam and Jim are having an affair, he has a one-night stand with Jill.
 Doug immediately regrets it and tells Pam, who throws him out and files for divorce.
 However, when Doug and Brad are lost at sea, Pam realises how much she loves him and they reconcile.